-The General Resolution creates a Reserve Fund for the Bonds; however, the balance as of June 30, 2015 is zero.
+The General Resolution creates a Reserve Fund for the Bonds; however, the balance as of June 30, 2016 is zero.
 The State, pursuant to each Series Resolution, specifies the Debt Service Reserve Requirement ("DSRR"), if any, for each Series of Bonds.
 The individual DSRRs for each Series of outstanding bonds are combined to determine the aggregate DSRR for the Reserve Fund.
+If all of the Series of Bonds cease to be outstanding, then the aggregate DSRR is reduced by the individual DSRR attributable to that Series of Bonds.
 Since 2003, the State has not specified a DSRR for any Series of bonds that have been issued.
 Furthermore, the State does not currently expect to specify a DSRR for any future Series of additional bonds; however, the State reserves the right to change its practice and specify a DSRR for any future Series of additional bonds.